dotnet/roslyn-analyzers/README.md

 # Getting Started

-Step 1: Clone this repository
+1. Clone this repository
-Step 2: Open the command prompt or PowerShell
+2. Open the command prompt or PowerShell
-Step 3: Go to the directory of the Roslyn Analyzer Repo Step 4: Run the restore and build command: `build.cmd`(in the command prompt) or `.\build.cmd`(in PowerShell).
+3. Go to the directory of the Roslyn Analyzer Repo
+4. Run the restore and build command: `build.cmd`(in the command prompt) or `.\build.cmd`(in PowerShell).
-Step 5: Execute tests: `test.cmd`(in the command prompt) or `.\test.cmd`(in PowerShell).
+5. Execute tests: `test.cmd`(in the command prompt) or `.\test.cmd`(in PowerShell).

 # Submitting Pull Requests